Pasta Al Pesto (Linguine With Basil Pesto)

 FREQUENTLY ASKED QUESTIONS

-Although a blender may not produce the same coarse and smooth texture as a food processor, it can still be used to make pesto.
-Here are some tips to help you make pesto in a blender:
+A blender may not produce the same coarse and smooth texture, it can still be used to make pesto.
+Here are some tips:

-• Use the pulse function on the blender to chop the ingredients rather than continuously blending, as this can create a too smoothie-like texture.
+- Use the pulse function on the blender to chop the ingredients, as this can create a smoothie-like texture.

 My pesto tastes boring.
 How can I enhance the flavors?